 "I want you to remember, Clark.
 In all the years to come, in your most private moments, I want you to remember, my hand, at your throat, I want you to remember, the one man who beat you."

-It would seem on the surface that The Dark knight is just a hopeless mortal against this god.
-Yet because of his willingness to stretch his mind and body further than any man, then in most cases, he can even beat Superman.
+It would seem on the surface that The Dark Knight is just a hopeless mortal against this god.
+Yet because of his willingness to stretch his mind and body further than any man, in most cases, he can even beat Superman.